drozzy/drozzy.github.com/_posts/2012-10-3-haskell-tutorials.markdown

 Put Source in Single File
 ==========================
-When a new user is getting acquianted with the new library or framework, the last thing he needs to worry about is file or module structure.
+When a new user is getting acquainted with the new library or framework, the last thing he needs to worry about is file or module structure.
 The user needs to see how components interact with each other.
 Keeping all the source code in one file (even if long) allows the user to quickly to a text search for a relevant piece of code.